 The ZZ and WZ events are topologically similar to ZH and WH, which are the most promising Higgs discovery channels at low Higgs mass.
 Also, the production cross sections of ZZ and WZ are sensitive to extra gauge couplings that might exist, but are not present in the Standard Model.
 In this analysis, we require that one Z decay to a pair of bottom quarks and that the accompanying W or Z decay to lepton+neutrino or neutrino-neutrino respectively.

-: Peter Wittich
+Group: Peter Wittich

 , Steve Proprocki.